-In 2017 a baseline study was undertaken to explore the best way forward for the East Birmingham and North Solihull Inclusive Growth Corridor, to tackle the long-standing problems facing the area and make the most of the social, environmental and economic opportunities provided by the coming of HS2, the Metro East Birmingham to Solihull extension and the jobs growth that is expected at key employment sites.
+In 2017 a baseline study was undertaken to explore the best way forward for the East Birmingham and North Solihull Inclusive Growth Corridor, to tackle the long-standing problems facing the area and make the most of the social, environmental and economic opportunities provided by the coming of HS2, the Midland Metro East Birmingham to Solihull extension and the jobs growth that is expected at key employment sites.

-The study concluded that a new approach is required that brings together a focus on places (including improving transport connections, stimulating local growth and involving local people and businesses in shaping this growth), with a focus on people including partnership working to improve the way that the public sector works, both for local people and with local people.
+The study concluded that a new approach is required with two key elements.
+There will be a focus on places, including improving transport connections, stimulating local growth and involving local people and businesses in shaping this growth and benefiting from it.
+There will also be a real focus on people including partnership working to improve the way that the public sector works, both for local people and with local people.

-In East Birmingham this work will be led by the East Birmingham Board which brings together the Council with key partners including the NHS, West Midlands Police and Birmingham Children's Trust.
-The Board will work closely with the West Midlands Combined Authority and Solihull Council's Solihull Together partnership which is responsible for delivering inclusive growth in the North Solihull area.
+In East Birmingham this work will be led by the East Birmingham Board which brings together the Council with key partners including the NHS and Birmingham Children's Trust.
+The Board will work closely with the West Midlands Combined Authority, Transport for West Midlands and Solihull Council's Solihull Together partnership which is responsible for delivering inclusive growth in the North Solihull area.